 The Pre-Funded Warrants have an exercise price of \$0.01 per share and the Standard Warrants have an exercise price of \$3.96 per share, in each case subject to proportional adjustments in the event of stock splits or combinations or similar events.
 The Warrants will be exercisable for a period of five years following the date of issuance.
 The Warrants were recorded as a component of stockholders' equity within additional paid-in-capital.

-During the three months ended June 30, 2023, all of the Pre-Funded Warrants were exercised for 800,000 shares of Common Stock.
-As of June 30, 2023, no Pre-Funded Warrants remained outstanding.
-The Pre-Funded Warrants are included in the weighted-average number of shares of Common Stock used to calculate basic and diluted net loss per share attributable to common stockholders (see Note 10).
+During the nine months ended September 30, 2023, all of the Pre-Funded Warrants were exercised for 800,000 shares of Common Stock.
+As of September 30, 2023, no Pre-Funded Warrants remained outstanding.

 9. Stock-Based Compensation Expense